ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 The President of A.C.R.O.N.Y.M. may veto bills and amendments passed by the council of Nomes.
 When a bill or amendment is vetoed the Council of Nomes calls for a congregation of the Nymphery, and the vetoed bill is voted on by the Nymphery with a yea, neh vote.
 If the vote passes with an affirmative count totaling sixty six percent of the Nymphery, then the veto is over-ruled and the bill is enacted.

 ##### Article 1 Section 4 Subsection 1 Clause 2; Summoning
-The President of A.C.R.O.N.Y.M. may to call a meeting of the Nymphery, or the Council of Nomes at any time for any purpose.
+The President of A.C.R.O.N.Y.M. may call a meeting of the Nymphery, or the Council of Nomes at any time for any purpose.

 ##### Article 1 Section 4 Subsection 1 Clause 3; Committee Formation
 The President of A.C.R.O.N.Y.M. may spin up a committee for any reason.
 To spin up a committee the President of A.C.R.O.N.Y.M. must submit a bill with the purpose of the committee, the members of the Nymphery involved, the committee's expected report format, and a due date for the report submission.
 The President must then call for a congregation of the Council of Nomes to conduct a yea, neh vote.
-If the vote passes with an affirmative majority of the Council of Nomes, then the bill is submitted to the Nymphery publicly, and the members of the of the committee are made aware that they are members of a committee.
+If the vote passes with an affirmative majority of the Council of Nomes, then the bill is submitted to the Nymphery publicly, and the members of the committee are made aware that they are members of a committee by the president.

 Any committee which is spun up by the President of A.C.R.O.N.Y.M. is to report their findings or conclusion to the Council of Nomes and subsequently, no less than one day later, to the Nymphery.
 Any committee member is free to invite any other Nymph to join the committee.
 Once a committee’s assignment is completed they may submit a report to the Council of Nomes in any way deemed appropriate, but are compelled to give consideration to the President’s expected report format.